tonykieling/smoothplanner/planning/project-plan.md

-Given that, I am adding itinerary items in my trip When I click "Transportation", "Accomodation" or "Event" button I should be able to fill up a form with details for that type of itinerary item.
+Given that, I am adding itinerary items in my trip When I click "Transportation", "Accomodation" or "Event" button I should be able to fill up a form with details for that type of itinerary item including start and end date.

 ##### Additional Details
 - Fields for each itin item.
 (Details required)
 - ability to upload documents(like reservations) to a itinerary item
+- it automatically fills the end date to be the same date as start date

 #### 3. User should be able to view itinerary items in a chronological order